Travis

 Workaround #

 This error is most likely caused by a self-signed certificate.
 During the build, the worker container attempts to fetch different files from the platform machine.
-If the server was originally provisioned with a self-signed certificate, curl doesn’t trust this certificate and therefore fails.
+If the server was originally provisioned with a self-signed certificate, curl doesn’t trust this certificate and, therefore, fails.
 While we’re working on resolving this in a permanent way, currently the only solution is to install a certificate issued by a trusted Certificate Authority (CA).
-This can be a free Let’s Encrypt certificate or any other trusted CA of your choice.
+This can be a free Let’s Encrypt certificate or any other trusted CA you choose.
 We have a section in our SSL Certificate Management page that walks you through the installation process using Let’s Encrypt as an example.

 User Accounts Stuck in Syncing State #

 One or more user accounts are stuck in the is_syncing = true state.
-When you query the database, the number of users which are currently syncing does not decrease over the time.
+When you query the database, the number of currently syncing users does not decrease over time.
 Example:

 travis_production=> select count(*) from users where is_syncing=true;